-AVIA 2377 Meteorology (3) (Last year's course prefix/number AVT 226)
+AVIA 2377 Meteorology (3)

 Prerequisites: None.
 Basic concepts of meteorology are studied.
 Weather data and measuring devices are discussed.
-Topics include structure and general circulation of the atmosphere, theories of air masses, fronts, stability, precipitation, pressure systems, temperature, moisture, violent atmospheric conditions, and safety of flight operations, and U.S. Weather Bureau weather reports and forecasts.
+Topics include structure and general circulation of the atmosphere, theories of air masses, stability, precipitation, pressure systems. temperature, moisture, violent atmospheric conditions, and safety of flight operations, and U.S. Weather Bureau weather reports and forecasts.
 (3 Lec.)

-AVIA 2378 Air Transportation, Traffic And Cargo (3)
+AVIA 2378 Air Transportation, Traffic And Cargo (3) (Former course prefix/number AVT 249)

-Prerequisites: Successful completion of Aviation Technology 1370, 1371, 1372, and 1373, Business 1301 and completion of or concurrent enrollment in Management 1370 or approval of instructor.
+Prerequisites: Successful completion of Aviation Technology 1370, 1371, 1372, and 1373, Business 1301 and completion of or concurrent enrollment in approval of Management 1370 or instructor.
 Transportation methods of passengers and cargo are examined.
 The need, nature and structure of the air transportation segment of the aviation industry are studied.
 Emphasis is on the diagnosis and solution of problems at terminals.
 Topics include air cargo, air mail, air express, air freight, air taxi, air carrier, commuter, business and pleasure.
 (3 Lec.)

-AVIA 2379 Flight Instructor Ground School (3) (Last year's course prefix/number AVT 250)
+AVIA 2379 Flight Instructor Ground School (3) (Former course prefix/number AVT 250)

-Prerequisite: Successful completion of Aviation Technology 1371, 1373, 2372, 2375, 2377 and 2370 or the equivalent (Commercial Pilot Certificate with Instrument Rating) or approval of instructor.
+Prerequisite: Successful completion of Aviation Technology 1371, 1373, 2372, 2375, 2377 and 2370 or equivalent (Commercial Pilot Certificate with Instrument Rating) or approval of instructor.
 Principles of flight and ground school instruction are presented.
 Instructional techniques, analysis of maneuvers, and Federal Aviation Regulations are included.
 Completion of this course should qualify the student to pass the Flight Instructor Written Examination.
 (3 Lec.)

-AVIA 2380 Type Rating Turbo Jet Ground School (3)
+AVIA 2380 Type Rating Turbo Jet Ground School 3)

-Prerequisites: Commercial Pilot Certificate and Instrument Rating.
+Commercial Pilot Certificate Prerequisites: Instrument Rating.
 This course will provide an analysis of normal, abnormal and emergency operation of the flight control, engine, fuel, electrical, pneumatic, navigation and auxiliary systems and use of the manufacturer's performance data for a specific make and model (type) of small, multi-engine, turbo-jet powered airplane.
-A review of procedures related to preflight, takeoffs, endue flight, landings, engine-out procedures, no-flap landings, collision avoidance and wake turbulence avoidance will also be included.
+A review of procedures related to preflight, takeoffs, enroute flight, landings, engine-out procedures, no-flap landings, collision avoidance and wake turbulence avoidance will also be included.
 (3 Lec.)

-AVIA 2381 Aircraft Dispatcher I (3) (Last year's course prefix/number AVT 261)
+AVIA 2381 Aircraft Dispatcher I (3)